abapGit/docs.abapgit.org/src/development-guide/serializers/serializers.md

 -------|------------
 `READ`         | Return a value, structure, or internal table from the input (using ID transformation from XML accepting data loss)
-`GET_RAW`      | Return the input as an instance of an XML document (`IF_XML_ELEMENT`) `GET_METADATA` | Return the metadata used at time of serializing the object `I18N_PARAMS`  | Get the settings for internationalization (see below)
+`GET_RAW`      | Return the input as an instance of an XML document (`IF_XML_ELEMENT`) `GET_METADATA` | Return the metadata used at the time of serializing the object `I18N_PARAMS`  | Get the settings for internationalization (see below)

 In addition, the deserialize method must add or update the TADIR entry for the given object and insert the object into a transport request (for transportable packages).
 If the used SAP APIs are not performing these tasks, `TADIR_INSERT( iv_package )` and `CORR_INSERT( iv_package )` shall be called by the deserialize method.